aantron/ocaml.org/data/planet/melange/whats-next-for-melange.md

 </li>
 <li>
 <p><code>reason-react-ppx</code>&nbsp;doesn't faithfully respect the JSX node locations.
 We
-want to fix that so that &quot;go to definition&quot; works better for Reason JSX.</p>
+want to fix that so that "go to definition" works better for Reason JSX.</p>
 </li>
 </ul>
 </li>